Wellness: Summer Traditions

 Watermelon Juice

 Watermelon is essentially nutrient water, and I have always adored it.
 What makes watermelon a risk-free buy is even if I discover that it is overripe when I open it, it can easily be transformed into refreshing watermelon juice.
-Just scoop the melon into the blender and after it’s blended, you can filter out the heavier fibers through a strainer or cheesecloth.
-Just pour the juice into a large pitcher and voila!
-You can add a few mint leaves or lemon to dress it up as well.
+Just scoop the melon into the blender, and after it’s blended, you can filter out the heavier fibers through a strainer or cheesecloth.
+Just pour the juice into a large pitcher, and voila!
+You can also add a few mint leaves or lemon to dress it up.
 Watermelon has a good dose of vitamins A, B6, and C. It also includes potassium, lycopene (a phytonutrient), various amino acids, and antioxidants.
-It’s a wonderfully healthy, immune boost that supports a plethora of good things: heart health, bone health, and cancer prevention.
+It’s a wonderfully healthy immune boost that supports a plethora of good things: heart health, bone health, and cancer prevention.

 Organic Herbal Teas or Fruit Infusions

-Every summer I make regular batches of iced organic tea or fruit/plant infusion ‘tea.’
-This season I’m really enjoying various options from Pukka and Clipper Teas.
+I make regular batches of iced organic tea or fruit/plant infusion tea every summer.
+This season, I’m really enjoying various options from Pukka and Clipper Teas.

 Spirit: Tao Te Ching

 I just finished a little self-led study program.
 I read all 81 verses of the Tao Te Ching by Lao Tzu and wrote a response to each verse and its associated commentary.
-I have several versions of the Tao Te Ching, and it’s valuable to cross-reference more literal translations by translators who are fluent in Chinese with those who take more poetic license and may not know the original language.
-I think there is value to found in both textual approaches.
-I found that writing a short analysis for each verse was a wonderful way to deepen my engagement with the text and provided a lovely contemplative ritual.
+I have several versions of the Tao Te Ching; it's valuable to cross-reference more literal translations by translators fluent in Chinese with those who take more poetic license and may not know the original language.
+I think there is value to be found in both textual approaches.
+Writing a short analysis for each verse was a wonderful way to deepen my engagement with the text and provided a lovely contemplative ritual.

 Nature: Forest and sea

 Honestly, I do this all year round, but summer is the season when I’m forest bathing the most.
 Even though we live in the city, we are only a short bike ride or walk to a forested peninsula and harborfront in one direction and the world-famous Vigeland sculpture park in the other.
 I would be squandering a precious gift if I didn’t visit these places a few times a week.
-I put together a special forest bathing playlist (see below) that I enjoy listening to on my leafy adventures.
-In July and August, my husband and I enjoy going out to pick wild blueberries and raspberries, a standard tradition here in Norway.
-Just yesterday, we went out and picked a few bushels of raspberries which will be turned into jam.
+I created a special forest bathing playlist (see below) that I enjoy listening to on my leafy adventures.
+In July and August, my husband and I enjoy picking wild blueberries and raspberries, a standard tradition in Norway.
+Just yesterday, we picked a few bushels of raspberries that will be turned into jam.

-My readings about how the forest impacts human health and psychology has only furthered my interest in increasing my quiet hours in the green spaces.
+My readings about how the forest impacts human health and psychology have only furthered my interest in increasing my quiet hours in green spaces.
 In good summer weather, I like to go for at least 2 hours, drinking in as many phytoncides (antimicrobial organic compounds derived from plants) as possible.
-Phytoncides support human immunity and NK cell production; they also lower blood pressure and cortisol levels.
-But the wider, more poetic beauty of being in nature is the felt affirmation of connectivity and wellbeing.
+Phytoncides partially support human immunity by increasing NK cell production, lowering blood pressure and cortisol levels.
+But the more expansive, poetic beauty of being in nature is the affirmation of connectivity and well-being.

 I’m less of a water person, but I’ve also started to do a little swimming and rowing with my husband on the fjord.
 This has been a regenerative summertime activity and a lovely way to share a new activity with Paul.